Central & CBD Services FAQs

 Our Central Library building is closed until further notice.
-The Central Library is one of Wellington City's busiest buildings, with 3000 visitors a day.
-We realise this closure will affect many people and we are working hard to minimise disruption.
-Below you'll find some frequently asked questions about the closure and what's happening to our services while we're closed.
+We realise this closure affects many people and we are working hard to minimise disruption.
+Below you'll find some frequently asked questions about the closure and what's happening to our services in the central city.

 Key points about services

 - New co-operative space to open at National Library